BryanHarrell/CharacterCounter/README.md

 Which you can place in the same directory.

 Roadmap:
-Add integration to copy all documents into one file, suitable for agencies that need to check your calculations Add Gmail integration to be able to connect to your gmail, download relevant attachments into one folder Add header and footer counts
+Add integration to copy all documents into one file, suitable for agencies that need to check your calculations.
+Add Gmail integration to be able to connect to your gmail, download relevant attachments into one folder.
+Add header and footer counts.